DanKim0213/Today-I-Learned/Develop/Reactjs/what-makes-react-exceptional.md

 In React, you don’t directly manipulate the UI—meaning you don’t enable, disable, show, or hide components directly.

-This could be an answer to _why should we use Reactjs rather than manipulating DOM by ourselves_.
+This could be an answer to _why should you use Reactjs rather than manipulating DOM by ourselves_.

 It seems like, when you take a texi, telling a driver your destination instead of telling him turn by turn where to go.